aarhusstadsarkiv/permanent-urls/README.md

 In order to generate a QR for a permanent URL, you may use a service like [qr.io](https://qr.io/)

-## Adding multiple line
+## Adding multiple lines

-If you need to add multiple lines you may use a `csv` file in order to add multiple new lines.
+If you need to add multiple lines you may use a `csv` file.
-The following command will add `URL`s (and generate `File` names ) based on the column with index 2 of the `bin/import.csv` file.
+The following command will add `URLs` (and generate `File` names ) based on the column with index 2 of the `bin/import.csv` file.

     node bin/add-from-csv.js bin/import.csv 2